 Indeed, the ECS regulates major processes involved in ASD, including brain development and the function of neurons and other brain cells. ⁷ It also influences other issues commonly seen in ASD, such as seizures, anxiety, and sleep disturbances.

-CBD in particular has a lot of promise because it’s been shown to increase the levels of anandamide, one of the two major endocannabinoids, and lacks the intoxicating effects of THC. ⁸
+That’s why targeting the ECS with cannabinoid-based treatments is a growing area of research.
+CBD in particular has a lot of promise because it’s been shown to increase the levels of anandamide, one of the two major endocannabinoids, and lacks the intoxicating effects of tetrahydrocannabinol (THC). ⁸

 CBD has also been shown to have anxiolytic (anxiety-reducing), antidepressant, antipsychotic, and other beneficial cognitive effects by acting on serotonin receptors and other systems. ⁹